Bryan Goldberg is the Founder and Chief Executive Officer of Bustle Digital Group.

 Emily studied design at Rhode Island School of Design and holds a BFA from the School of Visual Arts in New York.

-Meghan Muntean is the Vice President of Commerce & Revenue Development.
+Meghan Muntean is the Senior Vice President of Commerce & Revenue Development.

 Meghan founded the Commerce team in 2016, and it has quickly grown to be one of the leading affiliate marketing teams in the industry.
 Meghan oversees the Commerce team's strategy, editorial content, and marketing across all of BDG’s publications.